pfsense/docs/source/releases/2-3-3-new-features-and-changes.rst

 -  Corrected the descriptions and behavior of the Adaptive Start and Adaptive End settings for firewall state handling
 -  Fixed display of the number of states in the Firewall Rules page
--  Moved “Any” to top of protocol list in firewall rules
+-  Moved "Any" to top of protocol list in firewall rules
 -  Fixed issues with hidden fields on firewall\_rules\_edit.php `#7057 <https://redmine.pfsense.org/issues/7057>`__
 -  Fixed issues with moving rules that required scrolling while dragging